Skip to content

 let value = doubled.or(0) // 42

-// none passes through untouched
+// empty values pass through untouched

-let empty: Int? = maybe::none()
+let empty: Int? = Maybe::new()

 empty.map(fn(v) { v * 2 }).is_none() // true